Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Open problems

 \textbf{Collin's theorem~\cite{Collin}}~~ If $M\subset\mathbb{R}^3$ is a properly embedded minimal surface with finite topology and more than one end, then $M$ has finite total Gaussian curvature.

 It seems that embeddedness is not quite restrictive for complete stationary surfaces in the 4-dimensional Lorentz space according to our observations before.
-So at the beginning we thought the conclusion of Collin's theorem might also be false in $\mathbb{R}^4_1$.
+So at the beginning we tried to find simple counterexamples to the conclusion of Collin's theorem in $\mathbb{R}^4_1$.

-The first attempt to construct counter-examples is using the stationary graph like Example~\ref{exa-graph1} which is complete, embedded, with genus zero and one end.
-We modified \eqref{eq-graph1} to get
+The first attempt is by using the stationary graph like Example~\ref{exa-graph1}, which is complete, embedded, with infinite total curvature.
+If we can modify \eqref{eq-graph1} by introducing one more end while preserving other proterties, then we get a counterexample.
+So we consider